When awarding undergraduate financial aid, Duke adheres to the following principles:

 - A student participates in a summer-long experience through Bass Connections

-- A student majoring in Public Policy participates in the mandatory summer Public Policy internship
+- A student majoring in Public Policy or Global Health participates in the mandatory summer Public Policy or Global Health internship

 Duke also considers assets in determining the parent contribution.
 We first protect a portion of parental assets and then consider no more than 8% of the remaining amount.
 Home equity is included in Duke's analysis, although the amount of home equity considered is capped based on parent income level.
 Money in retirement funds such as 401k, 403b, and IRA accounts are always excluded from consideration.